alexle/alexle.github.com/posts/learned-from-church.markdown

+---
-What I Learned From Going To Church
+title: What I Learned From Going To Church
-04-24-2011
+date: 04-24-2011
+image:
+meta: what i learned from church alex le sunday lent concentration mass devout catholic bible study discussion groups real life time slows down
+---

 I'd like to think I was once a devout Catholic.